Spanish court rejects custody for Western Sahara independence leader

 Montero said the Spanish government expected Ghali to return to where he came from once his health improves.
 Spanish authorities remained alert in case of any further problems on border, she added.

-Reporting by Inti Landauro, Guillermo Martinez and Clara-Laeila Laudette in Madrid and Ahmed El Jechtimi in Rabat; Editing by Nathan Allen and Angus MacSwan
+Reporting by Inti Landauro, Guillermo Martinez and Clara-Laeila Laudette in Madrid and Ahmed El Jechtimi in Rabat; Editing by Nathan Allen, Angus MacSwan and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.